rtmigo/img2texture/README.md

 ![Converted tiled](docs/2_orion_seamless.jpg2x2.jpg)

-Converted image: result of  `img2texture`.
+This shows the result of `img2texture`, for clarity in four copies side by side.

-Each image is slightly reduced in size and the edges are modified with alpha-blending.
+The image is slightly reduced in size and the edges are modified with alpha-blending.

-Seams no longer appear when merging images.
-This indicates that the converted image can be tiled and panned in any direction.
+Seams no longer appear when merging.
+The converted image can be tiled and panned in any direction.
 It will feel endless and seamless.